 The eruption that formed the volcanic crater is believed to have occurred nearly 5000 years ago.

-When can I visit?
-Managed on request.
-Council facilities available 24 hours a day, 7 days a week.
+Opening times: Tours are available on request and are managed by Aquifer Tours.
+Council facilities are available 24 hours a day, seven days a week.